Sylig/Sylig/README.md

 ## Hi there 👋 <br></br> About me

-I'm a passionate and dedicated developer with a good foundation in JavaScript, React, HTML, CSS, and an understanding of UX and UI design.
+I'm a passionate and dedicated developer with a good foundation in JavaScript, React, HTML, CSS.

-Recently, I successfully completed a university-certified full-stack web development bootcamp with a grade of 100%.
+Driven by a passion for technology and a past academic background in User Experience Design and Media, I, recently, successfully completed a university-certified Full-Stack Web Development Bootcamp with a grade of 100%.
 This intensive program provided me with valuable hands-on experience and honed my skills in building web applications.

-Driven by curiosity, I seek to expand my skillset and stay up to date with the latest trends in the industry.
+Motivated by curiosity and a lust for learning, I seek to expand my skillset and stay up to date with the latest trends in the industry.
 With a focus on React.js and Node.js, I'm always looking for new challenges to enhance my expertise.

-I believe that life is a continuous learning process, and I'm excited to embrace new technologies and explore different areas.

 - Tech Stack